raserrano/luckyluke/README.md

 #### New Features

+* `only_above_average_transfers` allows voters to only vote if the transfer is above average for that bot.
+* 'history_limit' used when `only_above_average_transfers` is true to set how far back to calculate an average
 * `max_transfer` allows you to specify the maximum amount in the `transfer` to vote on, which is useful when running multiple instances with voting tiers.
 * `max_age` allows you to only upvote newer content, for example, avoiding posts that are about to become locked.